 Abstract: Early Humans in the Americas: When Did They Arrive and Where Did They Come From?

 The question of when humans first entered the Americas and by what routes has been one of the most vexing and controversial subjects in American archaeology for over 130 years.
-We discuss the history of the controversy and offer new evidence from our own field research that suggests humans entered the Americas thousands of years earlier than previously thought.
+We discuss the history of the controversy and offer new evidence from our own field and museum research that suggests humans entered the Americas thousands of years earlier than previously thought.
 However, the final answer to the question is still elusive and more research is needed.

 Short bibliography and/or website on lecture topic: